 There is no local strategy endorsed by the Secretary applying to the Hurstville City Centre.
-As noted in the main body (Section 2) of the report, the land use zone and development standards were "deferred" for the site under the Hurstville City Centre LEP (which was finalised on 10 July, 2015) and which was prepared giving consideration to the Hurstville City Centre Master Plan (2004), Hurstville Transport Management and Accessibility Plan (TMAP).
+As noted in Section 3 above, the land use zone and development standards were "deferred" for the site under the Hurstville City Centre LEP (which was finalised on 10 July, 2015) and which was prepared giving consideration to the Hurstville City Centre Master Plan (2004), Hurstville Transport Management and Accessibility Plan (TMAP).